WKalawi/DTS-Phase-1-Project/README.md

 ## Repository structure

-Dataset: folder containing the zipped im.db and csv data files PhaseOneProject.ipynb: project notebook containing all data imports, cleanup, analyses, and visualizations PhaseOneProject.pdf: PDF version of my notebook presentation.key: the original presentation created with the application Keynote, meant for live use presentation.pdf: a PDF version of my presentation for this project
+* Dataset: folder containing the zipped im.db and csv data files

+* PhaseOneProject.ipynb: project notebook containing all data imports, cleanup, analyses, and visualizations

+* PhaseOneProject.pdf: PDF version of the notebook

+* presentation.key: the original presentation created with the application Keynote, meant for live use

+* presentation.pdf: a PDF version of my presentation for this project

-visualizations: a folder with all relevant visualizations from the notebook
+* visualizations: a folder with all relevant visualizations from the notebook